 Seeing error code 229 on your Lennox® furnace?

-It’s important to have a pro like one from Stevenson Service Experts in Dayton work on repairing or replacing this part.
+It’s important to have a pro like one from Stevenson Service Experts in Dayton handle repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.

 We want you to be absolutely content with our furnace repair in Dayton.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*